bthate/sbn/README.rst

 ::

-    using the pipx installation, replace "<user>" with the user running pipx
+    replace "<user>" with the user running pipx

     [Unit]